-Using a good Spice rub and marinating can mean the difference between a good piece of meat and in this instance, the best beef fillet ever!
-Spice rubs are my go-to ingredient when it comes to imparting flavour into meats bound for the coals.
+Using a good Spice rub and marinating can mean the difference between a good piece of meat and in this instance, the best beef fillet ever.
+Spice rubs are my go-to ingredient when it comes to flavouring into meats.
 In the cooler months when comfort is king, my trusty cast iron pots are home to hearty bone-in beef stews.
 Left to splutter away for hours, tougher cuts of beef are rendered spoon-tender and softly yielding.
-That said, when the weather heats up and we head outside for leisurely summer barbecues, there’s nothing better than a smoky beef fillet Prized for its buttery soft texture, fillet is considered the Rolls-Royce of steers.
-Although it requires little effort in the way of cooking, accurate timing and sturdy flavouring are key to its success of a Perfect Roast Beef Fillet.
+That said, in summer, there’s nothing better than heading outside for leisurely barbecues.
+Prized for its buttery soft texture, fillet is considered the Rolls-Royce of steers.
+Although it requires little effort in the way of cooking, accurate timing and sturdy flavourings are key to its success of a Perfect Roast Beef Fillet.

-Cooking the perfect steak can be challenging.
-With little fat marbling, the trick is to ensure the fillet remains tender and juicy is tricky.
+Cooking the perfect steak can be daunting.
+With little fat marbling, the trick is to ensure the fillet remains tender and juicy.
 The fat content of meat imparts distinctive flavour while simultaneously serving as a built-in baster.
 Having less fat to slow the internal temperature, fillet is easily overcooked.